dereneaton/ipyrad/docs/tutorial_intro_cli.rst

 .. code-block:: bash

-    ipyrad -p params-ipyrad-test.txt -s 7
+    ipyrad -p params-iptest.txt -s 7

-A new directory is created called ``ipyrad-test_outfiles``.
+A new directory is created called ``iptest_outfiles``.
 This directory contains all the output files specified in the params file.
-The default is to create all supported output files which include .phy, .nex, .geno, .treemix, .str, as well as many others.
+The default is to create all supported output files which include
+.phy, .nex, .geno, .str, as well as many others (forthcoming).
+Explore each of these files as you wish.

 Congratulations!
 You've completed your first toy assembly.
 Now you can try applying what you've learned to assemble your own real data.
 Please consult the docs for many